rreusch2/parleyapp/APP_STORE_PREPARATION_GUIDE.md

-# 🚀 ParleyApp - App Store Preparation Guide
+# 🚀 Predictive Play - App Store Preparation Guide

 ## 📋 Overview

-This guide provides step-by-step instructions for preparing your ParleyApp for Apple App Store submission.
+This guide provides step-by-step instructions for preparing your Predictive Play for Apple App Store submission.
 All critical issues identified in the comprehensive report have been addressed.

 ## ✅ Critical Issues Fixed